Learn how to make fudge with these 5 simple tips and tricks. It is so simple to make delicious fudge once you know these easy tips.

-Fudge!
-It is one of the pivotal recipes for the holiday season.
+Everyone loves to make this for the holiday season.
 If you have never made fudge, you may be afraid of making it because it seems to difficult.
-The truth is, fudge recipes have very few ingredients and instructions – you just have to be sure to follow the directions correctly. 😉

-If you follow these 5 basic tips, you are bound to have fudge that will keep the crowds coming back for more.
+If you follow these 5 basic tips, you are bound to have it turn out perfectly.
+You will keep the crowds coming back for more.

 1. Assemble your ingredients ahead of time

 Making fudge can go pretty quickly, so you’ll want to make sure you have all of your ingredients and materials assembled before you start cooking.
 There is nothing worse than quickly pouring the hot ingredients into your dish, but forgetting to line it with foil and spray it (NOT cool)!

 You don’t want to be scrambling to measure out ingredients while you’re in the process of making the recipe.
 Do yourself a favor, and pre-assemble everything you need.

 This will take a lot of the stress out of making this.

 2. Have the proper tools

 Those are the tools to help you make it perfect every single time.
 You can use a sauce pan and no thermometer, but that leaves some guess work and CAN result in a recipe that does not set properly or it’s too dry.